 A sliding scale fee is a reduced fee based on a household income scale.
 Individuals who are in need of a reduced fee may inquire about the process.
 Generally speaking, clients will be asked to provide proof of household income or financial hardship and to fill out an application.

-We currently have two clinicians who work with MCMH.
-Dr. Erika Johnson is a doctoral level clinician and founder of MCMH.
-Janet Soto, MA is a contracted Masters level clinician.
+We currently have 9 providers who work with MCMH.
 Have questions about counseling?
 Want to get started?
 Give us a call!